.png)

 Roblox is an online game platform and game creation system.

-Here’s what the company says: “Roblox’s mission is to bring the world together through play.
-We enable anyone to imagine, create, and have fun with friends as they explore millions of immersive 3D experiences, all built by a global community of developers”.
-It’s a simple, yet a crystal-clear statement that explains how and for whom Roblox is developing its product.
+The company says: "Roblox's mission is to bring the world together through play.
+We enable anyone to imagine, create, and have fun with friends as they explore millions of immersive 3D experiences, all built by a global community of developers".
+It's a simple yet crystal-clear statement that explains how and for whom Roblox is developing its product.

 Camtouch